davidanderson3/umls-release-qa/README.md

 1. Place at least two release directories under `releases/`.
 2. Run `npm run preprocess` to generate reports with HTML output.
    Add `-- --force` to rerun reports even if no logic changes were detected.
+   The web UI's **Re-run All Reports** button always uses this option to regenerate every report.

 Reports are saved to a versioned subfolder under `reports/` named after the current release (for example `reports/2025AA/`).